rtyler/presentations/continuous-delivery-infra/content/preso.md

 -> # Continuous Delivery makes things *easier* <-

-* Your pipeline implemented as code is the best kind of documentation
+* Your pipeline in code: the best kind of documentation
 * Testing makes fire-drills less prevalent
 * Easier to make incremental changes